FrancoLiberali/cql/docs/badaas-orm/concepts.rst

 GormDB
 -----------------------------

 GormDB is a gorm.DB object that allows communication with the database.
+This object allows us to perform CUD (create, update and delete) operations.
+While read operations are also possible, badaas-orm provides us the :ref:`badaas-orm/concepts:compilable query system` that is more complete and secure that gorm's query system.

 For details visit :ref:`badaas-orm/connecting_to_a_database:connection`.